abdulrahman-wael/c-_coding_projects/5th_project_Expedia/README.md

-#what is this?
+# Overview of the Expedia.com Simulation Console Application
-a console application that simulates "Expedia.com" .. a popular booking website
+This console application simulates Expedia.com, a popular booking website, providing a simplified experience of online travel bookings.

-#How it's structured?
-1. It consists of 3 back-end subsystems (Itineraries system, Payment system, and Users system),
-2. One front-end system (Expedia),
-3. And some global helper functions and properties.

-#Program features:
-1. Polymorphism is the main target .. extensibility is to be achieved
+## Structure of the Application
+1. Back-End Subsystems:
+  Itineraries System: Manages travel itineraries for users.
+  Payment System: Handles payment processing.
+  Users System: Manages user accounts and information.
+2. Front-End System:
+  Expedia: The user interface for interacting with the booking system.
+3. Global Helper Functions and Properties:
+  Utilities and shared functionalities to support the application.

+## Key Features
+1. Polymorphism: The application is designed to leverage polymorphism for extensibility, allowing for easier updates and enhancements. 🌟
-2. Heavy use of pointers and dynamic allocation
+2. Dynamic Memory Management: Extensive use of pointers and dynamic allocation to manage resources effectively. 🔄
-3. API handling .. however, they are local
+3. API Handling: Localized API handling for inter-system communication. 🔗
-4. Using properties as interfaces
+4. Properties as Interfaces: Properties are utilized to serve as interfaces for different functionalities. 🛠️
-5. Factory design pattern is prominent
+5. Factory Design Pattern: The factory design pattern is prominently employed to create objects in a flexible and reusable manner. 🏭
-6. Operator overloading for nicer code
+6. Operator Overloading: Enhances code readability and usability through operator overloading. ✍️
-7. The project is separated into abstract .h files and implementation details in .cpp files
+7. Code Organization: The project is organized with abstract .h files for declarations and .cpp files for implementation details. 📂

-#unfortunately:
+## Limitations
-8. It uses dummy data instead of permanent storage for simplicity
+1. Dummy Data Usage: The application uses dummy data for simplicity rather than permanent storage. ⚠️
-9. The system is vulnerable to wrong user input .. like string instead of int and so
+2. User Input Vulnerabilities: The system is susceptible to incorrect user input, such as entering a string instead of an integer. ❌
-10. Some classes are non-copyable indicating that it's enough to have one copy of them
+3. Non-Copyable Classes: Some classes are designated as non-copyable to ensure only one instance exists. 🚫
-11. The application focuses on only the customer's view
+4. Customer-Focused: The application primarily focuses on the customer's view without backend administrative features. 👤

-#side note:
+## Additional Note
-any member function named "dummy reader" has the purpose of initializing objects with dummy data .. for easy usage quickly
+Any member function named "dummy reader" is designed to initialize objects with dummy data for quick and easy usage. 📝